vmware/data-annotator-for-machine-learning/README.md

 Data Annotator for Machine Learning project containes three components, and you need to set up all components before you can start to use the application.

 #### [___annotation-app___](./annotation-app)
-This is the front-end application built with Angular8.x that based on the following,
+This is the front-end application built with Angular 8.x that with
-- **Angular** 8.x
 - **AngularCLI** 8.2.13+
 - **Node** 10+
 - **NPM** 6+